-Utilising several online marketing channels at once actually compliment each other, and can be easier to combine than tackled separately, so check which channels you can realistically implement.
+Utilising several online marketing channels at once actually complements each other, and can be easier to combine than tackled separately, so check which channels you can realistically implement.

 Ranking organically at the top will take time and the process is extremely competitive.